 One of the easiest ways to make safer sex feel great is by making safer sex, well, sexy.
 You can kiss and touch each other while you get the condom or dam out.
 Keep the mood going by having your partner put on the condom or dam.
-If you’re using a female condom, your partner can put it in your vagina or anus for you.
+If you’re using an internal condom, your partner can put it in your vagina or anus for you.
 Attitude is everything — the better you feel about using protection, the better protection will feel when you use it.

 There are a ton of different types of condoms, so everyone can find one that fits right and feels good.
 Some condoms are designed to increase sensation and make sex better: textures like studs and ribbing, colors, ultra-thin materials, and special lubricants can all add to the fun.
-If you use female condoms for vaginal sex, the condom’s inner ring may stimulate the tip of the penis, and the external ring can rub against your vulva and clitoris — lots of people like these different sensations.
+If you use internal condoms for vaginal sex, the condom’s inner ring may stimulate the tip of the penis, and the external ring can rub against your vulva and clitoris — lots of people like these different sensations.
 And condoms can even help sex last longer.

 Using extra lube is another way to make sex feel great and help you stay safe — you can put a few drops of lube inside the condom and/or rub it on each other’s genitals.
 Flavored condoms and lube can make using protection during oral sex a tasty treat.
 And many people like the feeling of getting oral sex through a dental dam.

 Nothing ruins a fun, sexy time like stress.
 Safer sex is better sex because it lets you focus on pleasure and your partner without worrying about STDs.
 Knowing you’re protecting yourself and your partner from STDs/pregnancy can make you feel proud and responsible.
 And talking to your partner about STDs, protection, and getting tested together is a great way to strengthen your relationship, improve communication, and increase intimacy and trust.

 How can I make safer sex more convenient?